ibm-cloud-docs/cloud-object-storage/libraries/python.md

 ### List items in a bucket (v2)
 {: #python-examples-list-objects-v2}

 The [S3.Client](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){:new_window} object contains an updated method to list the contents ([list_objects_v2](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#S3.Client.list_objects_v2){:new_window}).
-This method allows you to limit the number of records returned and retrieve the records in batches.
-This could be useful for paging your results within an application and improve performance.
+This method allows you to limit the number of records that are returned and retrieve the records in batches.
+This might be useful for paging your results within an application and improve performance.

 ```python
 def get_bucket_contents_v2(bucket_name, max_keys):